Dncky35/SocialWebApp/README.md

 ## Features

 - **User Authentication**: Secure signup and login using JWT (Access & Refresh Tokens stored in HTTPOnly cookies).
+Includes token verification and rotation.
 - **Password Management**: Passwords are securely hashed before being stored.
+- **User Profile Management**: Users can view and update their own profiles, and view public profiles of other users.
 - **Post Management**: Full CRUD (Create, Read, Update, Delete) functionality for user posts.
 - **Comment Management**: Full CRUD for comments on posts, including replies (nested comments).
 - **Social Graph**: Users can follow and unfollow each other.
 - **Engagement**: Users can like and unlike posts and comments.
+- **Personalized Feed**: Get a feed of posts from followed users.
+- **User Search**: Search for other users by their username.
-- **Pagination**: Implemented for feed and list endpoints (followers, following) to handle large datasets efficiently.
+- **Pagination**: Implemented for feed and list endpoints (followers, following, posts, comments) to handle large datasets efficiently.
 - **Data Validation**: Pydantic models are used for robust request data validation.
 - **Interactive API Docs**: Automatic, interactive API documentation powered by Swagger UI and ReDoc.